NorfeldtAbtion/github-issue-reactions-browser-extension/README.md

 ## Not Working Any More?

+Perhaps it has been fixed already, so before submitting an issue, try:

+1. `git pull`
-Try to do a git pull to see if it has been fixed (**DO NOT FORGET go into your extensions and reload the lasted version**).
+2. Go into your extensions settings and press reload on the extension

 ---